cogentcore/core/docs/content/architecture/0-principles.md

 The general principle is simple: _an interface should only specify the methods that actually need to be implemented differently_.

-For example, the [[tree.Node]] interface used to be rather large, but now we follow the above principle and just require people to do `AsTree()` to access all the "base" level functionality defined on [[tree.NodeBase]].
+For example, the [[doc:tree.Node]] interface used to be rather large, but now we follow the above principle and just require people to do `AsTree()` to access all the "base" level functionality defined on [[doc:tree.NodeBase]].
 This also helps to avoid naming conflicts between the interface methods and the implementation fields.

 ### Exporting vs. hiding